ujihisa/okta-scim-beta/README.md

 ## Support for running from the command line

-This bit of code allows you to run the sample application by typing `python scim-server.py` from your command line:
+This bit of code allows you to run the sample application by typing `python scim-server.py` from your command line.

+This code also includes a `try/catch` block that creates all tables of the `User.query.one()` function throws an error (which should only happen if the User table isn't defined.

     if __name__ == "__main__":
+        try:
+            User.query.one()
+        except:
+            db.create_all()
         app.debug = True
         socketio.run(app)